roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

 *SangerRead* page (SA app)
 ++++++++++++++++++++++++++
 Now, let's go to the page in the lowest level, *SangerRead* page. *SangerRead* page contains all details of a read including its trimming and chromatogram inputs and results.
 All reads are in "forward" or "reverse" direction.
-Under *SangerContig* page, there are two expendable tabs, “Forward Reads” and “Reverse Reads” storing the corresponding reads on the left-hand side navigation panel in :ref:`Figure 10<SangerAlignment_ShinyApp_8>`.
+Under "Contig Overview" tab (*SangerContig* page), there are two expendable tabs, “Forward Reads” and “Reverse Reads” storing corresponding reads on the left-hand side navigation panel in :ref:`Figure 10<SangerAlignment_ShinyApp_8>`.
 In this example, there are one read in each tab and :ref:`Figure 10<SangerAlignment_ShinyApp_8>` shows the “1 - 1 Forward Read” page.
 It provides basic information, quality trimming inputs, chromatogram plotting inputs etc. Primary/secondary sequences in this figure are dynamic based on the :code:`signalRatioCutoff` value for base calling and the length of them are always same.
 Another thing to mention is that primary/secondary sequences and the sequences in the chromatogram in :ref:`Figure 15<SangerAlignment_ShinyApp_14>` below will always be same after trimming and their color codings for A/T/C/G are same as well.

 .. _SangerAlignment_ShinyApp_8:
 .. figure::  ../image/SangerAlignment_ShinyApp_8.png